 What about the reusable pods?

 I have a personal experience of reusable Nespresso pods.
 I share my experience, my opinion and give my advice to use them in the following article.
 Overall, among all the pods presented here, reusable pods are the most environmentally friendly and allow to choose your coffee while making it cheaper.
 On the other hand we lose the practical side of the pods.
 So if you want to buy a Nespresso machine to use it with reusable pods, I would advise against it.
 You might as well buy a real espresso machine.
 On the other hand, if you want to reduce the cost of your pods and be environmentally friendly, why not.
 You will have a taste similar to Nespresso pods/generic pods.
+You can easily buy reusable pods on Amazon.

 Note that when you purchase a Keurig machine, they provide you with a reusable pods.